iamtejasbele/Python-Course-by-Tutedude/README.md

 # ASSIGNMENT 4:
 # Module 5: Files, Exceptions, and Errors in Python

+# Task 1: Read a File and Handle Errors
-This Python script attempts to open and read a text file named **`sample.txt`**.
+This Python script attempts to open and read a text file named `sample.txt`.
 It reads the file line by line and prints each line with a corresponding line number.
 If the file is not found, it handles the exception and displays an error message.

 Breakdown of Code:
 1. Try Block (`try:`)